Create AI videos with 230+ avatars in 140+ languages.

 Convert Word documents into engaging AI videos in 140+ languages.

-I needed something more engaging, but the thought of creating a professional video seemed overwhelming.
-I don't have a background in video production, my schedule was packed, and hiring a production team wasn't in the budget.
+Research shows that learners retain 95% of information presented in video compared to only 10% when reading text.
+But creating professional videos seemed overwhelming—I don't have video production skills, my schedule was packed, and hiring a production team wasn't in the budget.

 I think it's worth spending a few minutes rewriting key sections into a more natural script format.
-Instead of "employees must complete form A-12 before proceeding," I write "First, you'll need to fill out the A-12 form, which takes about two minutes."
+Here are the specific transformations I make:

 2. Sign in to Synthesia and select "AI video assistant"